 Joomla Tutorial: Final Thoughts

-In this Joomla tutorial, you have learned how to install the platform, find your way around its back end, change your site design, add content, and install extensions.
+In this Joomla tutorial, you have learned how to install the platform, find your way around its back end, change your site’s design, add content, create a blog, and install extensions.
+We’ve also covered essential housekeeping tasks like configuring SEO settings and setting up backups.

 Of course, there is a lot more to learn.
 However, you now know enough about how to use Joomla to start exploring on your own.
 If you want to dive deeper into the platform, here are some recommended resources: